bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 1: 00:23:06

-Okay thank you for listening to the Van Weerdam Shores NATO.
+Okay thank you for listening to the Van Wirdam Sjorsnado.
 There you go.